Water Softener Capacity

 How to Understand Softener Capacity

 Water softeners don’t come in small, medium, and large like many other products.
-Instead, the water softener industry has historically described water softener size in terms of grains capacity.
+Instead, the water softener industry has historically described water softener size in terms of grain capacity.

 30,000 = 1.0 cubic ft.